 The Department Director, after consultation with the Director of Human Resources, will determine if an opening will be available internally only.
+All employees who are currently working for the City would be considered internal applicants.

 Job Posting and Application: Human Resources will announce openings through email, directing interested employees to apply through the City's web page with links to the application process.
 The opening will be posted for a minimum of five working days, any employee may apply.